 The second row are some of the fancier signs, showing that you have left a message for your trackers, that your party had to split up, that you might have to cross a fallen tree, for instance, or go over water (or just that water is nearby in particularly arid places such as deserts).

 There are lots of other signs, but these are the common ones:

 Why not try linking your new found skills into some form of fun survival activity.
 This could include finding a casualty, rescuing someone being held captive or simply following a trail to the perfect spot to build a camp.
 Although this activity could be carried out anywhere, a local woods would make an ideal spot.
-If you would like to save the tracking signs to take out with you, they can be found in both an A4 version and pinnable version below.
+If you would like to save the tracking signs to take out with you, it can be found in a printable version here.

 Glyn has been a hill-walker for 50 years, walking all over the world but particularly in Wales, Scotland and Lake District.
 His love for the outdoors and survival started as a young Scout, before he joined the RAF and trained in combat survival.
 He is also a lovely man who is always up for a chat so do pop over and say hi to him on Twitter.

 Having just turned 60 himself, Glyn was surprised to see how little encouragement there is to get the ‘older generation’ out into the hills.
 And despite suffering from arthritis, severe pain and a stroke 2 years ago, he is a determined Champion for the greater involvement of over 60’s in hill-walking on his blog Hill Walking For The Over 60’s – It’s better to be on the hill, Than over the hill!